 Spontaneous and curious, children are very receptive to contemporary art.
 We work hand in hand with specialized educators to plan children’s reception and encounter with works exhibited at MAMCO.
-We also offer visits of artistic awakening led by a childhood professional, on request, on Tuesday morning and Thursday.
+We also offer visits of artistic awakening led by a childhood professional, on request, on Thursday and Friday morning.

 Entry for Genevan child-care centers is free for their groups and accompanying adults.
 It is also free for State schools and public institutions of the City and Canton of Geneva.